divyancod/my-spring-learning/SpringSecurityWebApp/README.md

-# Simple Web App on Spring MVC with Spring Security
+# Simple Web App on Spring MVC with Spring Security (Ongoing)
 Project made a simple structure to understand working of Spring Security.
 For understanding about spring security and how to secure routes also about roles and authorities in spring security.